-The Draft Foreign Investment Law emphasizes on the security review requirements, whereby all foreign investments that jeopardize or may jeopardize national security must be reviewed and approved in accordance with the security review procedure.
+The Draft Foreign Investment Law emphasizes on the security review requirements, whereby all foreign investments that jeopardize national security must be reviewed and approved in accordance with the security review procedure.
 In addition, the Draft Foreign Investment Law imposes stringent ad hoc and periodic information reporting requirements on foreign investors and the applicable FIEs.
 Aside from investment implementation report and investment amendment report that are required at each investment and alteration of investment specifics, an annual report is mandatory, and quarterly report is required regarding large foreign investors meeting certain criteria.
 Any company found to be non-compliant with these information reporting requirements may potentially be subject to fines and/or administrative or criminal liabilities, and the persons directly responsible for non-compliance may be subject to criminal liabilities.

 It is still uncertain when the Draft Foreign Investment Law would be signed into law and whether the final version would have any substantial changes from the Draft Foreign Investment Law.
-When the Foreign Investment Law becomes effective, the three existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, as amended by the Standing Committee of the National People's Congress, or the Standing Committee of the NPC in September 2016, the Sino-foreign Cooperative Joint Venture Enterprise Law, as amended by the Standing Committee of the NPC in September 2016, together with their implementation rules and ancillary regulations, will be repealed.
+When the Foreign Investment Law becomes effective, the three existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, as amended by the Standing Committee of the National People's Congress, or the Standing Committee of the NPC in September 2016, the Sino-foreign Cooperative Joint Venture Enterprise Law, as amended by the Standing Committee of the NPC in September 2016 and the Wholly Foreign-Owned Enterprise Law, as amended by the Standing Committee of the NPC in September 2016, together with their implementation rules and ancillary regulations, will be repealed.